Tech Tools FAQ

 No. The policy does not apply when faculty or staff members receive a laptop as their standard and primary machine.

 - Does the policy apply when there is no data plan associated with the device?

 No. The policy does not apply when a faculty or staff member receives a device without a data plan.

-- Are temporary employees eligible for a monthly stipend for cell phone usage?
+- Are temporary employees eligible for a payroll stipend for cell phone usage?

 - Is there still a verification requirement to receive a stipend or university-provided device?

 The SPG no longer requires an attestation statement.
 It is recommended, but not required, that units implement their own verification process.
 Sample verification forms are available at finance.umich.edu/techtoolpolicy.